Experience-Info-Sys/isee/README.md

 # Intentional Synchronous Division of Attention Study (ISDAS)

-This site is designed to test whether intentional multi-tasking has improved performance/more retention compared with spontaneous multi-tasking.
+This site is designed to test whether intentional multi-tasking has improved performance/more retention compared with interruptive multi-tasking.

 ## Experiment Design